senanu/b40/docs/bio40.md

 I expect you to be in class each period.
 If you miss more than 5 periods, you will forfeit the benefit of replacing your lowest exam grade with your final exam grade.
 If you arrive late or leave class early, this will count as a ‘Late’.
 You may be late twice without penalty, after which coming late will count as an absence.
 Please plan accordingly with regard to the time it takes to get onto campus and find parking.

 ### Withdrawing from course
 It is the student’s responsibility to drop the course if you stop attending.
 Failure to do so may result in a grade of ‘F’.
 Incompletes are only given in special circumstances when students meet all requirements as defined by the college.
+If you are thinking about dropping the course, please speak to me so I can help you make an informed decision.

 ### Grade disputes
 If you disagree with the grade on any assignment or exam, you must inform me of your concerns within 1 week of me returning the exam to the class.
 No re-grading will be done after a week.